flatearththeatre/x-clock/README.md

 * `/blink_all [enabled=1]` - Enables or disables blinking all characters once per second. `0` to disable blinking
 * `/freeze [enabled=1]` - Freeze the clock on the currently displayed time.
 * `/timenow` - Set the clock to the current IRL time.
+* `/showip [enabled=0]` - Enables or disables showing the local IP instead of the normal display.
+Set enabled `1` to show the IP address, `0` to show the normal display.
+* `/display_text [text=""]` - Scroll an arbitrary message across the display instead of the time.
+Text should be quoted if it includes spaces.
+Send with no arguments to show the normal time display.

 Commands which adjust time (`time_dilation`, `increment_time`, `time`, and `normal`) reset the (unseen) seconds to 0 to avoid weirdness.